 The panel aims to ensure that the patient voice is heard, ensuring that the six districts of West Yorkshire and Harrogate are represented alongside a broad range of ages and backgrounds, and also cancer types.

-The panel works closely with the Cancer Alliance across its programmes of work - see below.
+The panel works closely with the Cancer Alliance across its programmes of work, including Living With And Beyond Cancer, Healthy Communities, New Models of Care (including Rapid Diagnostic Services) and Optimal Pathways.

 What is the role of a panel member?